 …continuedSky Chart Help

-Once you've specified your location, the Choose Time Zone screen will appear.
-Select the appropriate time zone from the pull-down list.
+The time zone is set automatically from your location, and the default time is 9:00 p.m.
+You can change the time by clicking the arrows next to the hour shown or you can set both date and time by clicking on "Change" in the Date & Time section.
 If daylight saving time is currently active in your area, check the small box to the right of the words Daylight Saving Time.
 Then click the SUBMIT button.

-The Interactive Sky Chart should now appear on your screen, showing the sky visible tonight from your location at 9:00 p.m. local time:
+The Interactive Sky Chart should now appear on your screen, showing the sky visible tonight from your location at your specified local time:

 The All-Sky Chart's center represents the part of the sky directly overhead.
 Its circular edge represents the horizon all around you, as if you were standing in an open field and turning around in a complete circle.
 Compass directions are labeled around the horizon/edge.